 If you are not a member of RPBBA, we encourage you to join and be active.
 You can join on our website.
 If you are a honeybee enthusiast looking to get started, check out the Beginner Beekeeping course.
 This is where I got my start. 😀

 We are always looking for ways to improve communications in the club.
 If you have any ideas or suggestions, please let me know.

-I hope to see you at the meeting on Monday, October 10th, 2022.
+I hope to see you at the meeting on Monday, November 14th.